Veltrixcoder/stream/README.md

 - For numpy arrays: `import numpy as np`
 - SQL queries are standard SQL syntax
 - CSV files are created in the current working directory
-- All outputs show terminal-style execution with `shashwat@MacBook` prompt
+- All outputs show terminal-style execution with `shivansh@ubuntu` prompt